nxvinn29/ART-OF-EVOLVE/SECURITY.md

 ## Supported Versions

 We currently support the latest major version of the application.
+Please ensure all dependencies are up to date to avoid known vulnerabilities.

 | Version | Supported          |
 | ------- | ------------------ |